-- 2. Optional: Prevent user actions when they are offline with the Connectivity Redux module.
+- 3. Optional: You can prevent user actions when they are offline with the Connectivity Redux module.
 You can display a danger message to tell users that they are offline and that they need to check their internet connection. - a) Use the getOnline selector to read the connectivity global state of the application. - b) Use the setPreventActionOnOffline action to notify ConnectivityHandler to display the prevent action message.

 '''

 preventOffline = callback => {

 const { isOnline, preventActionOnOffline } = this.props;

-'''

-'''

 return isOnline === false ? preventActionOnOffline() : callback;

 };

 '''